mwiencek/aclass/README.md

 # aclass

+Note: This works great for what it does, but there's not much of a reason to use it in modern-day projects anymore.
+Better tools exist now, e.g. [Babel](https://babeljs.io/).

 A small but powerful wrapper over JavaScript's prototype system that eases the creation of classes.

 Supports IE6+, modern browsers, and AMD.